-The Master District may issue an unlimited amount of additional contract tax bonds necessary to provide those improvements and facilities pursuant to the terms of the Master District Contract, with the approval of the Texas Commission on Environmental Quality (the "TCEQ"), and the Participants would be responsible for the debt service on such bonds.
-See "Source of and Security for Payment" above, "INVESTMENT CONSIDERATIONS - Future Debt" and "COMPOSITE FINANCIAL STATEMENT - TABLE 4 - Outstanding Contract Tax Bonds."
+The Master District may issue an unlimited amount of additional contract tax bonds necessary to provide those improvements and facilities pursuant to the terms of the Master District Contract, with the approval of the TCEQ, and the Participants would be responsible for the debt service on such bonds.
+See "Source of and Security for Payment" above, "INVESTMENT CONSIDERATIONS - Future Debt" and "COMPOSITE FINANCIAL STATEMENT - Outstanding Contract Tax Bonds."
 The Bond Resolution imposes no limitation on the amount of additional contract tax bonds which may be issued by the Master District.
 Any additional contract tax bonds issued by the Master District may be on parity with the Bonds and Outstanding Contract Bonds.